 Charlie the Crow

 Charlie is the perfect example of why Sara’s Sanctuary was created and what we strive to achieve with all the animals that find their way to our door.
-With patience, persistence and a lot of love, almost every one of them can have a very happy story, too!
+With patience, persistence, and a lot of love, almost every one of them have a very happy story.

-After seeing the unbelievable and horrendous things humans either do or allow to happen to animals, this is the perfect story.
-This is exactly why we work so hard to provide everything possible to ensure a happy ending for all our animals and birds who have and will call Sara’s Sanctuary their safe haven.
+This is exactly why we work so hard to provide everything possible to ensure a happy ending for all our animals and birds who have come to call Sara’s Sanctuary their safe haven.

 Jack the Raccoon

 Jack is a wonderful big boy, who will live out his life as part of our family here at Sara’s Sanctuary.
 Jack ended up with us after we received a call from a woman in California asking for help.
-She did not know what to do or who to turn too.
-Like too many people, she wanted to hand-raise a baby raccoon that could live with her in her house .
-When she found you could buy baby raccoon on the internet, she quickly arranged to purchased this little baby from a breeder.
-As most stories go with purchasing exotic animals, this tiny adorable little fuss ball grew up, and became very strong when he reached adolescence .
-He quickly grew out of control beng kept in a home inviroment, and she could no longer handle him.
-She was forced to cage him outside in a very tiny dog kennel.
-Jack is considered “exotic wildlife” as he was not born in the wild.
-Jack has settled in here now, and is a very happy happy raccoon.
-He resides in a large enclosure with lots of toys, a pool and lots of room to climb and play.
+She did not know what to do or who to turn to.
+Like too many people, she wanted to hand-raise a baby raccoon.
+When she found you could buy a baby raccoon on the internet,she quickly arranged to purchased this little one from a breeder.
+As most stories go with purchasing exotic animals, this tiny adorable little fuzz ball, grew up.
+He quickly became very strong when he reached adolescence.
+He had grown out of control being kept in a home environment and she simply could no longer handle him.
+With no other options, she was forced to cage him outside in a very tiny dog run.
+He became very aggressive with her.
+This is very normal behavior with caged wild animals.
+Happily, she found Sara’s Sanctuary.
+Jack now resides in a large enclosure with lots of toys, pools and room to climb and play.
 This is not freedom, but he is a very happy, content big boy!

 Once humans provide food and familiarity to any wild animal, they lose their ability to learn to survive in the wild.